2bias123/train-game/README.md

-# Ticket To Ride
+# Train Game

-Im trying to make a ticket to ride clone in rust
+Im trying to make a clone of a certain train based boardgame